Imagine if you could open more doors that bring you endless opportunities!

 “Those who spend their money in the night and in the day, secretly and openly, they will have their reward with their Lord.
 There is no fear over them nor will they grieve.”
 [Al Baqarah 2:274]

 3. Provide water

-Communities who don’t have access to clean water face a lot of hardships.
-Fulfilling the right to having safe water is an excellent sadaqah for water should be a basic right for every human being.
+Communities that don’t have access to clean water face a lot of hardships.
+Fulfilling the need to have safe water is an excellent sadaqah, for water should be a fundamental right for every human being.

 ‘The Messenger of Allah (saw) was asked, “Which charity is best?”
 He replied, “[Providing] water”’.
 [Abu Dawud]

 Allah says in the Qur’an, ‘Utilizing water; we give life to everything.
 (Qur’an, 21:30)

 The Prophet(pbuh) said: “The best of charity is when a Muslim man gains knowledge, then he teaches it to his Muslim brother.”Abu Huraira- Ibn Magah

 5. Orphan care